-Pre-Calculus: Algebra extends the foundations of algebra and functions developed in previous courses to new functions, including exponential and logarithmic functions, and to sequences and series.
-The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Pre-Calculus: Algebra is made up of five strands: Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Functions; Sequences and Series; and Conics.
-The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher-level math courses.

-Pre-Calculus: Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Trigonometry provides the foundation for common periodic functions that are encountered in many disciplines, including music, engineering, medicine, finance, and nearly all other STEM disciplines.
-Trigonometry consists of six strands: Unit Circle; Triangles; Periodic Functions; Identities; Polar Coordinates and Complex Numbers; and Vectors.
+Grade Level: 11-12 Pre-Calculus: Algebra extends the foundations of algebra and functions developed in previous Course #: 2564T / 2566T courses to new functions, including exponential and logarithmic functions, and to sequences Length: Special Note-both and series.
+The course provides students with the skills and understandings that are courses run concurrently for necessary for advanced manipulation of angles and measurement.
+Pre-Calculus: Algebra is entire year made up of five strands: Functions; Quadratic, Polynomial, and Rational Equations and Credit(s): Two (one per Functions; Exponential and Logarithmic Functions; Sequences and Series; and Conics.
+The semester) course is designed for students who expect math to be a major component of their future Diploma: General, Core college and career experiences, and as such it is designed to provide students with strong 40, Academic Honors, foundations for calculus and other higher-level math courses.
+Technical Honors Pre-Calculus: Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
+Trigonometry provides the Dual Credit Availability foundation for common periodic functions that are encountered in many disciplines, including (Ivy-Tech MA 136 & MA music, engineering, medicine, finance, and nearly all other STEM disciplines.
+Trigonometry 137) consists of six strands: Unit Circle; Triangles; Periodic Functions; Identities; Polar Coordinates and Complex Numbers; and Vectors.
 Students will advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 A strong understanding of complex and imaginary numbers is a necessity for fields such as engineering and computer programming.
 The eight Process Standards for Mathematics apply throughout the course.
-Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Dual Credit for Ivy Tech Math 136 and Math 137
+Together with the content standards, the Process Standards prescribe that students experience mathematics as Prerequisite: a coherent, useful, and logical subject that makes use of their ability to make sense of problem Recommended Successful situations.
+Completion of Algebra II; Geometry Dual Credit for Ivy Tech Math 136 and Math 137